 This means that just because you may receive a foreclosure notice does not automatically mean that the bank and/or lender has the automatic right to take over the property.
 Again, there is a period of time where you, as the borrower, may try to remedy the foreclosure process and attempt to pay back the amount of the mortgage loan owed.
 Or, you, as the borrower, may try to negotiate with the bank and/or lender, which again, may stall or terminate the foreclosure completely.

-Since the foreclosure process is judicial and everything must be court ordered, it is very important to have somebody fighting for you who understands the foreclosure process, the deadlines and timelines, and ultimately, and what procedures may be implemented to either halt or stop the process completely before the eventual foreclosure sale.
+Since the foreclosure process is judicial and everything must be court ordered, it is very important to have somebody fighting for you who understands the foreclosure process, the deadlines and timelines, and ultimately, and what procedures may be implemented to either halt or stop foreclosure completely before the eventual foreclosure sale.
 Unfortunately, however, the process can be very complicated, and only a skilled, experienced, and knowledgeable foreclosure attorney will be able to advise you in detail of what to expect.
 The foreclosure process cannot be boiled down in an article such as this.
 Accordingly, it is imperative that you discuss your individual foreclosure situation with a foreclosure attorney right away.

 Getting served foreclosure papers is not fun.
 Below are the three basic steps to take into consideration when responding to a foreclosure lawsuit.